Positioning Isn’t About the Market—It’s About You

 When most people think about positioning, they imagine carving out a place in the market.
 They think about gaps to fill or trends to chase, as though success is just about being in the right place at the right time.
 But positioning isn’t just about the market—it’s about you.

 True positioning comes from owning what makes your perspective unique, what makes your work impactful, and finding the people who benefit most from what you do.
-And here’s the key: the best positioning doesn’t come from brainstorming or whiteboarding.
+And here’s the key: the best positioning doesn’t come from armchair philosophizing, brainstorming, or whiteboarding.
 It comes from living it.

 The Power of Owning Your Position